 Rely on Woman's

 Woman's continues to care for mothers after they give birth and go home.
-We know new mothers have a lot of questions, so our pediatric nurses can be easily reached by phone around the clock.
-Also, we offer several classes and programs for new mothers, as well as fitness classes to help you get back in shape after pregnancy.
+We offer several classes and programs for new mothers, as well as fitness classes to help you get back in shape after pregnancy.

 While the life of a new mother is a rewarding adventure, the days, weeks and months following delivery are a time of adjustment.
 You can learn a great deal through classes, books and articles, but a great deal of parenting know-how comes from experience.
 You and your baby simply must get to know each other.